Apply by January 31, 2020

 - Able to understand and follow simple one-step directions

-- Able to demonstrate appropriate behavior towards other children and adults
+- Able to demonstrate safe and appropriate behavior towards other children and adults

-- Able to communicate clearly with classmates, teachers, administrators and others as needed
+- Able to communicate with classmates, teachers, administrators and others as needed

 School Year and Hours of Operation

 Kamehameha preschools operate for 10 months a year (August-May).
 Preschools are either full day or modified day programs:

 Approximate start time: between 7:00 a.m. – 8:00 a.m.